 If you think about some of the more charming elements of older homes, one thing inevitably comes to mind: built-ins.
 You can upgrade your wall niche to beautiful built-ins by adding shelves, strip lights and other purposeful storage.
 By having everything the same color and texture, you can effectively recreate a built-in without a huge undertaking.

 Use this time to think about what would be the best for your family and let your imagination run wild…!
 These fake built-ins can turn into a faux mudroom, or, if you’ve got some scholars in the family, a cute reading nook with bookshelves above.
 Built-ins are more than shelves and photographs, so really dream big to make this space the most effective it can be.

 12. Fill in the Wall Niche with Furniture

 You have the choice to make the furniture inside the niche stand out, or blend in with its surroundings.
-A large niche might be a beautiful way to frame a wingback chair.
+A large niche might be a beautiful way to frame a wingback chair or rustic style chair.
 Or maybe you can find (or custom build) a dresser that tucks perfectly into your niche.
 It will look like the niche was made for that piece of furniture, not an afterthought or potentially random design element in the room.